 One of the most unique things about Golden Mountain Dogs is their color patterns.
 The combining of their parent breed genetics results in three main types of patterns.

-Tricolor Golden Mountain Dogs have the most rare and prominent color pattern.
-Tricolors have a black base with distinct brown and white patterns on their face, chest, feet, and tails.
-This pattern is similar to that of a purebred Bernese Mountain Dog.
-The patterns in Golden Mountain Dogs are not as consistent from dog to dog as they are in Bernese Mountain Dogs, making them each more unique.
+Tricolor Golden Mountain Dogs have the most prominent color pattern.
+Classic Tricolors have a black base with distinct brown and white patterns on their face, chest, feet, and tails.
+This pattern is most similar to that of a purebred Bernese Mountain Dog.
+Depending on the parent, brown patches can vary in shade between individuals from red, to rust, to golden.

 Brindle